PiSupply/PiJuice/Software/README.md

 * **user_functions**:
     - absolute path to user defined script

-**Note: ext_halt_power_off will cut power at the end of the period.
+**NOTE: ext_halt_power_off will cut power at the end of the period.
 Provide above normal amount of time for OS to complete shutdown or the SD card may be CORRUPTED.
 RECOMMEND 30 or more seconds.**

 ### Adding USER_FUNC from 9 to 15